Go Back Email Link

 • Remove whole spices.
 Remove the cinnamon sticks and cloves from the syrup and discard them.

 • Fill jars.
-Remove the jars from the canner, using a canning funnel and ladle, and ladle the hot elderberry syrup into the prepared jars.
+Remove the jars from the canner and, using a canning funnel and ladle, ladle the hot elderberry syrup into the prepared jars.

 • Wipe rims and fasten lids.
 Wipe the jar rims with a damp cloth and place the lids and rings on.
 Tighten the rings until they’re fingertip-tight.